Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Variance-Reduction-Techniques/markovchainmontecarlo.md

 ```{math}
 SE_{\text{mc}} = \sqrt{\frac{\widehat{\text{Var}}(\theta|\mathbf{y})}{n_{\text{eff}}}}
 ```
-Try changing jump(val, dist=0.5) to dist=0.1 and dist=10.0.
-How does the acceptance rate change?
-Does the trace plot look 'stickier' or more 'jittery'?
-This balance is known as the Goldilocks Principle in tuning MCMC.

 In general, if the standard error is large, that means the samples do not closely approximate the posterior distribution.
 And if it is small, this